NhanHoang8195/react-js-assignment/README.md

 Run command:
 1. ### `cd react-js-assignment/`
 2. ### `npm install`
+3. ### `Create .env file at root project and create a environment variable.
+See .env-sample`
 3. ### `npm start`

 After finished all of the commands above, you can open any browsers and